cylc/cylc-flow/documentation.md

 ### Publications, Citations, and References

-Please cite Cylc in publications if you use it to automate your workflows.
+Please cite Cylc in your publications if you used it to automate your workflows.

 * [![DOI](https://zenodo.org/badge/1836229.svg)](https://zenodo.org/badge/latestdoi/1836229) - Citable DOI for Cylc source code